TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Migrate.rst

 The last parameter (:bash:`Documentation`) is the name of the directory, where your :file:`Settings.cfg` is currently placed in.

+After the migration is performed, you will see output about which settings were converted, if some old settings were discarded, or errors occurred.

 Try out the rendering locally
 =============================